 After studying recent surveys and reading materials, it has become apparent that Facebook is being used by a large number of people across the globe to keep tabs on their ex partner’s daily goings on and to find out where and what they are doing at any given time.

 One particular student study at an American University showed that our of all the people she had questioned over the course of 12 months that had recently split with their partner; almost 90% of them were using Facebook as a means to spy on them.

-The study also focused on how implementing social media observation increased emotional stress levels and found that people who did indeed use Facebook as a means to spy on their ex partner felt more depressed, had higher levels of anxiety and generally felt none the better for having carried out regular observation.
+The study also focused on how implementing social media surveillance increased emotional stress levels and found that people who did indeed use Facebook as a means to spy on their ex partner felt more depressed, had higher levels of anxiety and generally felt none the better for having carried out regular surveillance.

 As any Facebook user knows, you can block people from even finding you, however they could quite easily use a friends or a fake profile to infiltrate your profile.
 Many people may consider this stalking if you have blocked the person for a good reason; if you are worried about an ex-partner or anybody stalking you we can offer advice on private security and offer a range of personal protection services.